 Bridges doesn’t just advocate for more affordable housing in Howard County.
 We lead by example.
-In 2014, Bridges launched the Alliance program to provide affordable rental housing to low-income households.
-Today the program owns or operates 45 rental homes in the County.
+In 2014, Bridges launched the Alliance program to provide affordable rental housing for households that earn low to moderate incomes.
+Today the program owns or operates 53 rental homes in the County.
 Tenant leases are for one year and are renewable.

 Households in the program pay below-market rents and participate in a “Circle of Support” designed to help them move along the path to self-sufficiency.
-Tenants in the program include para-educators, certified nursing aides, child care providers, restaurant servers, commercial drivers, and security guards.
-Their rent payments are on average 40% below market rates.
-In addition, tenants are offered regular education sessions related to financial literacy, budgeting and saving, credit repair, investing for retirement, and buying a home.
+Tenants in the program include para-educators, certified nursing aides, childcare providers, restaurant servers, commercial drivers, and security guards.
+Their rent payments are, on average, 40% below market rates.
+In addition, tenants are offered regular education sessions related to financial literacy, budgeting and saving, credit repair, retirement investing, and home buying.

 - 68% of households made progress on housing stability goals in the last year